PaulAndreRada/dataSpider/README.md

 <h3> Control basic jQuery methods without touching javascript </h3>

-By adding simple data tags you can control jQuery methods to trigger on specific elements using only css style accessors.
+By adding simple data tags you can control jQuery methods to trigger on any element using css style accessors.

 <h5> Toggle elements through id </h5>
 ```